pip-services/pip-services-docs/content/en/toolkit_api/net/rpc/auth/_index.md

 This class contains access granting methods to owners and administrators.

 #### [RoleAuthorizer](role_authorizer)
-This class contains methods to check on a user’s roles
+This class contains methods to check on a user's roles

 </div>